 When someone dies due to the negligence or recklessness of another person, that person’s family may be able to file a wrongful death lawsuit.
 You may be entitled to recover compensation for pain and suffering and medical and funeral expenses.
 If you have lost a loved one in this way, it is important to speak with an experienced St Petersburg wrongful death attorney who can help you understand your legal options.

 At The Fran Haasch Law Group, our St. Petersburg wrongful death attorneys are adept at handling all types of wrongful death cases.
+We serve the St. Petersburg area, including Sarasota, Bradenton, Port Charlotte, and Venice.
 We understand the emotional and legal complexities involved in these types of claims, so we take the time to listen to you and your story, understand your unique needs, and work to achieve your goals.

 Contact an experienced wrongful death attorney today for a free case evaluation.

 In Florida, the term “wrongful death” occurs when a death is caused by the negligence or recklessness of another person.
 This means that the death would not have happened if the person had not acted negligently or wrongfully.

 Negligence is a failure to take reasonable care to avoid causing injury or death to another person.

 There are many different causes of wrongful death.
 Common causes of wrongful deaths often include: